Have Fun. Work Hard. Meet God in One Another.

 Check the weather forecast for Alderson, WV.
 The Farm House can be cool (55° – 65°) from October-early June, so a sweater or sweatshirt is suggested.

-• Modest swimsuit (during the summer months, we may take a dip on Friday)
+- Modest swimsuit, water shoes, goggles, etc (during the summer months, we will take a dip in the Greenbrier River on Friday)

 * We have extra shoes, shirts, and work pants at the farm for your use.
 However, they may not fit perfectly.